 How Our Windows Help

 Further reducing humidity in homes is not difficult.
-Begin by remembering to open or close doors and windows on a periodic basis to exchange air in the house.
-Exhaust fans may have to be installed in bathrooms and kitchens, and seal up the house with weatherstripping and caulking.
-Humidifiers, both stand alone or attached to furnaces, can be sources of excessive moisture and mold, so ensure they are not overused.
+Begin by remembering to open or close doors and windows on a periodic basis to exchange the air in the house.
+Exhaust fans may have to be installed in bathrooms and kitchens and seal up the house with weatherstripping and caulking.
+Humidifiers, both stand-alone or attached to furnaces, can be sources of excessive moisture and mold, ensure they are not overused.

 Tips to Prevent Window Condensation